Xilinx/neuralArchitectureReshaping/rubicall/README.md

 * [BBMap v39.03](https://sourceforge.net/projects/bbmap/)
 * [SeqKit  v2.5.1](https://github.com/shenwei356/seqkit)

-We suggest using conda to install these tools with their specified versions as almost all of them are included in the conda repository.
+We suggest using Conda to install these tools with their specified versions, as almost all of them are included in the Conda repository.

 Please make sure that all of these tools are in your `PATH`

 ## Datasets
-Make sure to download ONT official training dataset using:
+Make sure to download the ONT official training dataset using the following:

 ``` bash
 $ rubicon download --training # will download ONT dataset
 ```
-Evaluated specie reads can be downloaded using `rubicon download --organism` .
-The datasets will be downloaed under `~/rubicon/rubicon/data/organism`
+Evaluated species reads can be downloaded using `rubicon download --organism`.
+The datasets will be downloaded under `~/rubicon/rubicon/data/organism`

 Evaluated reference files can be downloaded from https://bridges.monash.edu/articles/dataset/Reference_genomes/10198815

-For the human genome, we download reads from https://labs.epi2me.io/gm24385_2020.11/, while the reference genome is available at https://github.com/marbl/HG002
+For the human genome, we download reads from https://labs.epi2me.io/gm24385_2020.11/, while the reference genome is available at https://github.com/marbl/HG002.

 We also provide references under `reproducibleEvaluation/reference_files`